 Stec was chosen for the top position by a committee of members on the school’s Board of Trustees, faculty, parents and alumni.
 The Franciscan Province of the Sacred Heart gave its final approval on the decision, as well.

 Stec joined Padua in 1996 as a theology teacher.
 He was named director of campus ministry two years later, before becoming principal in 2005.
-He is responsible for the creation of the MedTrack® and MyTrack® programs, along with the emerging technologies of virtual reality.
+He is responsible for the creation of the MedTrack® and MyTrack® programs, along with the implementation of emerging technologies of virtual reality.

 “Dave Stec is a visionary and faith-inspired leader whose concerns for his students and relationships with others are embedded into the fabric of his faith,” Nick Iafigliola, chairman of the board, said.
 “We wanted someone who not only endorsed the mission of the school, but had lived it.”
 Iafigliola wrote a letter to the Padua community sharing the news.
-Click here to read the announcement.

 “I’ve had the privilege of working with Dave Stec for the past eight years and have witnessed his enthusiasm and love for Padua Franciscan,” DaCorte said.
 “As the first lay president, he will bring lively focus into our Franciscan mission of spirituality, community and service that is so much a part of his being.
 An alumnus of Padua, his 25 years of employment gives him a unique knowledge that will serve the Padua family well in these challenging times.
 I wish him nothing but peace and many years of successful administration and growth,” DaCorte continued.